Abdullrahman-Jameel/RAG_Project/README.md

 -   `DELETE /clear`: Deletes all documents from the database.
 -   `GET /health`: Health check endpoint.

-You can interact with these endpoints using the provided HTML page or a tool like `curl` or Postman.
+You can interact with these endpoints via the provided `static/page1.html` frontend, or directly using tools like `curl`, Postman, or Insomnia.

-## Project Structure
+## 📁 Project Structure

+A quick overview of the project's layout:

 ```
 .